TirexRover/Portfolio_Dupesh/UPDATES_SUMMARY.md

 - Removed placeholder data (Eli Navarro references, Project Helix, AtlasGraph, etc.)
 - Kept only relevant chunks about your actual experience and education

-### 2. Removed OpenRouter References from UI
+### 2. Neutralized provider-specific messaging in the UI

 Updated files:
 - **src/App.tsx**:
-  - Changed welcome message from "OpenRouter-powered assistant" to "AI assistant"
+  - Changed the welcome message from a provider-specific tagline to "AI assistant"
-  - Updated comments to reference "AI API" instead of "OpenRouter"
+  - Updated comments to reference the generic "AI API"

 - **src/lib/answerer.ts**:
-  - Renamed `OPENROUTER_MODEL` to `AI_MODEL`
+  - Replaced the provider-specific model constant with `AI_MODEL`
-  - Renamed `callOpenRouter()` function to `callAI()`
+  - Renamed the chat helper to `callAI()`
-  - Updated comments
+  - Refreshed the comments to mention the general AI API

 - **src/lib/retrieval.ts**:
-  - Updated error messages to reference "AI API" instead of "OpenRouter"
+  - Updated error messages to mention the generic AI API

 - **src/lib/embedder.ts**:
-  - Updated console warnings to reference "AI API"
+  - Updated console warnings to reference the generic AI API

 - **src/types/chat.ts**:
-  - Changed source type from `'openrouter' | 'fallback'` to `'api' | 'fallback'`
+  - Simplified the `source` union so `'api'` now represents any AI provider

 ### 3. Added Creative Loading Messages